-49150 Prestressed Concrete Design6cp; 3hpw; availability: all courses
+49150 Prestressed Concrete Design6cp; 3hpw, on campus.; availability: all courses

 Requisite(s): (48353 Concrete Design AND (120 credit points of completed study in spk(s): C10061 Bachelor of Engineering Diploma Engineering Practice OR 120 credit points of completed study in spk(s): C10066 Bachelor of Engineering Science OR 120 credit points of completed study in spk(s): C10067 Bachelor of Engineering OR 120 credit points of completed study in spk(s): C09067 Bachelor of Engineering (Honours) Diploma Professional Engineering Practice OR 120 credit points of completed study in spk(s): C09066 Bachelor of Engineering (Honours)))